stoating/usermanager-overkill/readme.md

 This is not:

-- a 'make it perfect' project (though you are welcome to help)
+- a 'make it perfect' project (though you are welcome to help with PRs and feedback!)
 - production code
 - minimalism